infobip/mobile-messaging-flutter-plugin/README.md

       4. [Integrate Notification Service Extension](https://github.com/infobip/mobile-messaging-flutter-plugin/wiki/Delivery-improvements-and-rich-content-notifications) into your app in order to obtain:
           - more accurate processing of messages and delivery stats
           - support of rich notifications on the lock screen

+  5. Configure Android

+      Starting from Android 13, Google requires to ask user for notification permission.
+Follow this <a href="https://github.com/infobip/mobile-messaging-flutter-plugin/wiki/Android-13-Notification-Permission-Handling" target="_blank">guide</a> to make a permission request.

-  5. Use plugin at yours dart code:
+  6. Use plugin at yours dart code:
   ```dart
   import 'package:infobip_mobilemessaging/infobip_mobilemessaging.dart';
   import 'package:infobip_mobilemessaging/models/Configuration.dart';